Scoville Scale Pepper Heat Levels Reference

 Tip #1: Know Your Ingredients

-Use milder peppers if you want subtle warmth, and save the super-spicy ones for when bold heat is desired.
-Always taste a small piece first, especially if it's a new variety.
+Use milder peppers for subtle warmth; save super-spicy varieties for bold heat.
+Always taste a small piece first.

-Tip #2: Control the Heat with Seeds and Membranes
+Tip #2: Control Heat with Seeds and Membranes

 Tip #3: Balance Heat with Fat and Acid